josephcslater/array_to_latex/README.rst

 .. image:: https://mybinder.org/badge_logo.svg
    :target: https://mybinder.org/v2/gh/josephcslater/array_to_latex/master?filepath=Examples.ipynb

-The package ``array_to_latex`` converts a NumPy/SciPy array or Pandas Numerical DataFrame to a LaTeX array or table using `Python 3.x style <https://mkaz.blog/code/python-string-format-cookbook/>`__ (or `alternatively <https://www.python-course.eu/python3_formatted_output.php>`__) formatting of the result.
+The module ``array_to_latex`` converts a NumPy/SciPy array or Pandas Numerical DataFrame to a LaTeX array or table using `Python 3.x style <https://mkaz.blog/code/python-string-format-cookbook/>`__ (or `alternatively <https://www.python-course.eu/python3_formatted_output.php>`__) formatting of the result.

+**PLEASE PROVIDE BUG REPORTS!** There are over 40,000 installs and no bug reports- but I'm finding them.
+I don't have exhaustive tests, so I am missing things as I add features.
+Just let me know and I can quickly patch.

 Play with it on `mybinder.org <https://mybinder.org/v2/gh/josephcslater/array_to_latex/master?filepath=Examples.ipynb>`_!